Product Overview

 |

-Inspection and Maintenance Notes
+Inspection & Maintenance

 Clearances to be checked during overhaul of the vortex pump include:

-- Axial clearance between the impeller and the cover plates on both sides.
+Axial clearance between the impeller and the cover plates on both sides.
+Typically 2a = 0.17–0.20 mm, measured using a lead-wire compression method.

-Typically c = 0.15–0.20 mm in the radial direction, measured using feeler gauges. - Bearing clearance.
+Radial clearance between the impeller and the pump casing.
+Typically c = 0.15–0.20 mm in the radial direction, measured using feeler gauges.

-Typically i = 1 mm, d = 4 ± 0.5 mm, measured with a vernier caliper and depth gauge. - Fits between the impeller and key, and between the impeller and shaft are sliding fits.
+Coupling assembly clearance.
+Typically i = 1 mm, d = 4 ± 0.5 mm, measured with a vernier caliper and depth gauge.

 The top clearance of the key should not be less than 0.20 mm, and the side clearance should be 0.01–0.04 mm.

-- For W series pump sets with separate bearing housings, first check whether the bearing housing contains adequate calcium-based grease.
+For W series pump sets with separate bearing housings, first check whether the bearing housing contains adequate calcium-based grease.
 If the pump has been stored for a long time, remove the bearing end cover to check whether the grease has deteriorated.
 If deterioration is found, replace the grease before starting.

-- Rotate the coupling by hand (for close-coupled pumps, remove the fan cover and rotate the motor fan) to confirm that the rotating assembly moves smoothly and evenly.
+Rotate the coupling by hand (for close-coupled pumps, remove the fan cover and rotate the motor fan) to confirm that the rotating assembly moves smoothly and evenly.
 Then use a spirit level to check the levelness of the pump set.
 After leveling, tighten the foundation bolts appropriately.

-- Measure the motor insulation resistance.
+Measure the motor insulation resistance.
 If it is lower than 5 MΩ, the motor may be damp or damaged.
 If it is only damp, the insulation can usually be restored after running the motor for a period of time; otherwise, the motor must be repaired or replaced to avoid damage to the pump caused by faulty operation.

-- Perform a test start: jog the motor and adjust the wiring to ensure that the rotation direction matches the specified direction.
+Perform a test start: jog the motor and adjust the wiring to ensure that the rotation direction matches the specified direction.

-- Open the suction valve and prime the pump casing.
+Open the suction valve and prime the pump casing.
 For pumps installed above the liquid level, a foot valve can be installed at the end of the suction pipe.
 Before start-up, fill the pump casing with the liquid being pumped.
 (For short suction lines, only the first start requires priming; thereafter, the residual liquid in the casing will generally be sufficient.)

-- Open the discharge valve, start the motor and observe the pressure gauge.
+Open the discharge valve, start the motor and observe the pressure gauge.
 Adjust the valve opening on the discharge line to obtain the appropriate pressure reading.
 The pump must not be operated with the discharge valve closed or at extremely low flow.

-- For shutdown, first close the pressure gauge valve, stop the motor, and then promptly close the discharge and suction valves.
+For shutdown, first close the pressure gauge valve, stop the motor, and then promptly close the discharge and suction valves.

-- For short shutdowns, if the ambient temperature is lower than the freezing point of the liquid, drain the liquid from the pump.
-For long-term shutdown, flush the pump, apply a light protective oil film and store it properly.
+For short shutdowns, if the ambient temperature is lower than the freezing point of the liquid, drain the liquid from the pump.
+For long-term shutdown, flush the pump, apply a light protective oil film, and store it properly.

 Pump Operation

-- During operation, closely monitor the running status of the pump set, especially by checking whether the motor surface temperature is excessively high.
-For split-type pumps, also ensure that the bearing temperature does not exceed 70 °C. If the motor overheats, check whether the pipeline is blocked or a valve is not fully open, causing excessive internal pressure.
+During operation, closely monitor the running status of the pump set, especially by checking whether the motor surface temperature is excessively high.
+For split-type pumps, also ensure that the bearing temperature does not exceed 70°C. If the motor overheats, check whether the pipeline is blocked or a valve is not fully open, causing excessive internal pressure.
 If the bearings overheat, check whether the amount of calcium-based grease is appropriate, whether the bearings are damaged, or whether there is misalignment between motor and pump.

-- If any abnormality or fault is detected, stop the pump immediately and investigate the cause before restarting.
+If any abnormality or fault is detected, stop the pump immediately and investigate the cause before restarting.

-OEM & Custom Solutions
+OEM & Custom

 We support OEM branding, special voltage customization (220V/380V), stainless steel or enhanced internal materials, customized gaskets, pump-motor baseplate customization, export packaging, and high-head or special temperature configuration adjustments.

-1. What liquids can the W vortex pump handle?
+- 1. What liquids can the W vortex pump handle?

-It handles clean water or similar liquids from -20°C to 80°C without solid particles.
+It handles clean water or similar liquids from -20°C to 80°C without solid particles. - 2.
+Is the pump suitable for high head applications?

-Yes, the W vortex pump is designed for small flow and high head, up to 120 meters depending on the model.
+Yes, the W vortex pump is designed for small flow and high head, up to 120 meters depending on the model. - 3.
+Can it be used for boiler feed?

-Yes, it is widely used for boiler feed, heating, HVAC, and fire pressure systems.
+Yes, it is widely used for boiler feed, heating, HVAC, and fire pressure systems. - 4.
+Does the pump have self-priming capability?

-The vortex structure provides a strong self-priming effect.
+The vortex structure provides a strong self-priming effect. - 5.
+What seal types are available?

-Packing seal and single-end mechanical seal are available.
+Packing seal and single-end mechanical seal are available. - 6.
+What is the maximum viscosity allowed?

-The recommended viscosity is ≤5E for best efficiency.
+The recommended viscosity is ≤5E for best efficiency. - 7.
+Do you provide OEM customization?

 Yes, including voltage, materials, nameplate, components, and export packaging customization.